298 Beacon is located on the north side of Beacon, between Exeter and Fairfield, with 296 Beacon to the east and 300 Beacon to the west.

 On March 26, 2014, the building was severely damaged by a fire caused from welding at 296 Beacon.
 Two Boston firefighters were killed and several others injured.

-In June of 2014, 298 Beacon was purchased from the Callahan estate by Hexagon LLC.
+On June 25, 2014, 298 Beacon was purchased from Edward Callahan’s estate by 298 Hexagon LLC (Sandra Edgerley, manager of record).